NOTE NO. 1: COMPANY INFORMATION AND MATERIAL ACCOUNTING POLICIES

 • Level 1 — Quoted (unadjusted) market prices in active markets for identical assets or liabilities.

-• Level 2 — Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable.
+• Level 2 — Valuation techniques for which the lowest level input that is significant to the fair value

-• Level 3 — Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
+• Level 3 — Valuation techniques for which the lowest level input that is significant to the fair value

 For financial assets and financial liabilities that are recognised at fair value on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by re-assessing categorisation at the end of each reporting period.

-8.0 Investments in subsidiaries and joint ventures
+8.0 Investments in subsidiaries and joint ventures/Associates

-Investments in equity shares of subsidiaries and joint ventures are carried at cost less impairment losses, if any in the value of the investments.
+Investments in equity shares of subsidiaries and joint ventures/associates are carried at cost less impairment losses, if any in the value of the investments.
 Where an indication of impairment exists, considering entities with common line of activities as a single cash generating unit, the carrying amounts of investments are assessed and written down to its recoverable amount at the end of reporting period.
 On disposal of investments in subsidiaries, associates and joint venture, the difference between net disposal proceeds and the carrying amounts are recognized in the statement of profit and loss.

 A financial asset includes inter-alia any asset that is cash, equity instrument of another entity or contractual right to receive cash or another financial asset or to exchange financial asset or financial liability under conditions that are potentially favourable to the Company.
 A financial asset is recognized when and only when the Company becomes party to the contractual provisions of the instrument.